 7. Where data is to be input manually, the service shall use reasonable endeavours to ensure that the quality of the data is not compromised in any way.

-4.2 Service Context
+[MEM]4.2 Service Context

 The following diagram illustrates the context of the CRA service within the wider market of the Balancing and Settlement Code.
 This is a simplified view for clarity; section 6 describes the interfaces from the CRA service to other Parties in detail.